Rattling Frog (Semnodactylus wealii)

 During the non-breeding season, this frog is terrestrial, hibernating in holes made by other animals or under logs or rocks.
 De Waal (1978) reported that individuals of this species are often found hibernating deep in the burrows of the Giant Girdled Lizard Cordylus giganteus.
 Rose (1962) obtained numerous specimens from amongst the roots of decaying Restionaceae reeds.

 Breeding begins with the first good spring rains and extends into February.
-Males often call from concealed positions in or under grass tufts where they sit upright to allow full movement of the large, inflated vocal sac.
-On dark, warm, still evenings, they tend to be less shy and males have been observed calling 300 mm above the ground, clinging to grass stems or bulrushes.
+Male Rattling Frogs often call from concealed positions in or under grass tufts where they sit upright to allow full movement of the large, inflated vocal sac.
+On dark, warm, still evenings, they tend to be less shy, and males have been observed calling 300 mm above the ground, clinging to grass stems or bulrushes.
 They are agile, climbing from one grass stem to the next with the greatest of ease.
 As is the case with Kassina senegalensisS. wealii seldom hops or jumps, but walks with a few quick paces, pausing intermittently.

 When threatened, these frogs often sham death by lying on their backs with feet tucked in.
 A few moments after being released they quickly turn over and walk away.
 The skin contains small amounts of toxic peptides that can cause severe physiological reactions if eaten by a predator (Roseghini et al. 1988).